Lottery Grants Board does not fund

 Medical expenses: The Board does not fund medical expenses, operations, or treatments.

-• the fundraiser is paid at a flat fee or hourly rate which is paid irrespective of the outcome of the grant request
+- the fundraiser is paid at a flat fee or hourly rate which is paid respective of the outcome of the grant request

-You must not use any part of the funding to pay a commission or success fee to the fundraiser.
+You must not use any of the grant funding to pay a fee to the fundraiser.